Woodhaven Lakes: Lakes in the resort

+The total area of the lakes is 70.3 acre.

 2015 tornado

 On June 22, 2015, an EF-2 tornado touched down near Sublette, Illinois before damaging 700 acre of Woodhaven Lakes campground.
 5 people were injured, several hundred campers were severely damaged, and thousands of trees were uprooted.
 5 days later, on June 27, campers were allowed to return to the site to assess the damages caused by the storm.